Prep talk: Canisius gains momentum to beat St. Joseph's 39-22, Amherst's Caleb Nicholas plays big against Kenmore East

 The team also had a defensive touchdown, and as result, the coach bought breakfast pizza to reward the team during their Saturday morning film session.

-It’s Starpoint’s third straight win after losing their season opener to Amherst.
+It’s Starpoint’s third consecutive win after losing their season opener to Amherst.

 Around the fields